Starstrider42/TestFlight-Configs/README.md

 ============
 Original repository: https://github.com/Starstrider42/TestFlight-Configs

 This is a mod originally created by Starstrider42, however development stopped at KSP 1.8/1.9 with the latest version released more than two years ago.
-Because of that, I've decided to adopt and modidy it, aiming to include support for (hopefully) all existing part mods.
+Because of that, I've decided to adopt and modify it, aiming to include support for stock and (hopefully) all existing part mods.

 Modifications:
 -------